top of page

 A. I don’t change my game much for competitions.
 I stick to the techniques and strategies I’ve been consistently working on in the gym.
 I believe in trusting my preparation and staying true to my style.

-Q. Pre-competition nerves are something a lot of people deal with.
+Q. Pre-competition nerves are something many people deal with.
 Do you have any advice or tips on how to manage them?

-A. Everyone experiences nerves before competition, but we can work around it.
+A. Everyone experiences nerves before competition.
+However, we can work around it.
 I usually set up a training schedule 8-12 weeks before the competition.
 I track my progress daily and check off each session in my spreadsheet.
-When I go to compete, I know I’ve completed all my preparation, and that gives me confidence and fuel for the fight.
-I know I’ve done everything I could.
+When I compete, I know I’ve completed all my preparation.
+This gives me confidence and fuel for the fight.
+I know I’ve done everything I can.

 Q. Strength and conditioning can be the deciding factor in a match with opponents of equal technical skill.
 Do you do any strength and conditioning?
 Can you give any insight into what that looks like?

-A. Over the years, I’ve done many different types of strength and conditioning training.
-The one that works best for me is pure strength training, combined with circuit training closer to competitions.
+A. Over the years, I’ve tried various types of strength and conditioning training.
+The one that has worked best for me is pure strength training, combined with circuit training closer to competitions.
 I usually work out 3-5 times a week, depending on my schedule.

 Q. When preparing for a match or competition, what does your training look like?

-A. I teach every day of the week and train during each session, unless I’m injured.
-I typically include at least 30 minutes of sparring in every session, and as competitions approach, I increase that to 45-60 minutes of sparring.
+A. I teach every day of the week and train during each session unless I’m injured.
+I typically include at least 30 minutes of sparring in every session.
+As competitions approach, I increase that to 45-60 minutes of sparring.

 Q. What’s something you now know that you wish you knew earlier in your Jiu-Jitsu journey?

-A. I used to worry too much about what people thought of me, and I fought for medals to prove something to others.
+A. I used to worry too much about what others thought of me.
+I fought for medals to prove something to them.
 Now, I fight for myself.
-I aim to prove to myself that I can still perform at my best, and that is more than enough for me.
+My aim is to prove to myself that I can perform at my best.
+That is more than enough for me.

 Comments